 The marshmallows flew around the auditorium at Christchurch Boys' High School when Andy Griffiths and Terry Denton came to visit.
 Brought to you by WORD Christchurch and Pan Macmillan Australia, this event was loud, full of ridiculousness, and an absolute delight for everyone in the audience - young and old alike.

-In case you haven't yet been introduced to them, Andy and Terry are the Aussie duo behind the ever-popular Treehouse and Just series, and this event was a chance for them to introduce their latest book, The 104-Storey Treehouse.
+In case you haven't yet been introduced to them, Andy and Terry are the Aussie duo behind the ever-popular Treehouse, opens a new window and Just, opens a new window series, and this event was a chance for them to introduce their latest book, The 104-Storey Treehouse, opens a new window.
 I went along with McKenzie, who is age 9, and at the perfect age for this show.
 There was a moment of panic when we arrived and saw the massive queue of people snaking out the school gates, but with the sun shining and everyone in a fun mood, this was a perfect opportunity to relive some of our favourite treehouse stories, and to think about what we would have in our dream treehouse (A room full of drumkits?
 A giant trampoline?
 The opportunities are endless!)
 Inside, there was even a place to draw your own addition to Andy and Terry's treehouse - and who knows?
 Maybe they'll use your idea in the next book?!

 — Andy Griffiths (@AndyGbooks) July 22, 2018